 Unsurprisingly milk powder is basically what you’d expect.
 It’s dairy that has been dried out through evaporation until it reached a powder form.
-Creating it basically involves removing all the liquid until it is just solids remaining.
+Making milk powder at home basically involves removing all the liquid until it is just solids remaining.

 It’s possible to get multiple types, including skin or full fat, and other dairy products like whey or buttermilk can be powdered.
 This can be a great way to keep dairy n hand because it doesn’t even need to be refrigerated and even better, the health benefits of dairy aren’t removed when the liquids are evaporated.
 All the vitamins and minerals you’d get in normal liquids are still intact, it’s just the water content that is reduced.
 You also won’t need to add any preservatives to keep it for months or even years.

 Here are a few things you should keep in mind: